SixArm/mast-cell-help/topics/asthma-diagnosis/index.md

 **Key points**:

-* **Medical History**: A provider will take a detailed medical history, including information about your symptoms and factors that affect your breathing difficulties.
+* **Medical History**: A provider gathers information about your symptoms and factors that affect your breathing difficulties.

-* **Physical Examination**: A provider will assess your lung function and look for signs of asthma, such as wheezing or prolonged exhalation.
+* **Physical Examination**: A provider assesses your lung function, and looks for signs of asthma, such as wheezing.

-* **Rule Outs**: A provider will rule out other medical conditions that can cause similar symptoms, such as chronic obstructive pulmonary disease (COPD), allergic bronchopulmonary aspergillosis, or cardiac conditions that affect breathing.
+* **Rule Outs**: A provider rules out other conditions, such as chronic obstructive pulmonary disease (COPD), allergic bronchopulmonary aspergillosis, or cardiac conditions that affect breathing.

-Diagnostic tests:
+**Diagnostic tests**:

-* **Spirometry**: This test helps assess lung capacity and airflow obstruction.
-You will take a deep breath and then blow forcefully into a tube.
+* **Spirometry**: You will take a deep breath and then blow forcefully into a tube.
 This measures how much air you can exhale and how quickly you can do it.

 * **Peak Flow Measurement**: This portable device measures how fast you can exhale.